ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/css-modules.md

 }
 ```

-And reference that in your (Light DOM) HTML based Web Component
+And reference that in your (Light DOM) HTML based Web Component:

 ```js
 // header.js